Induction and Skolemization in saturation theorem proving: Unrestricted induction and Skolemization

 \subsection{Conservativity}

-Now that we have confirmed the soundness of using Skolem symbols in the induction schema another question arises.
-Namely, how does the addition of Skolem symbols affect the strength of the system?
-A natural candidate for a Skolem-free characterization of the strength of $\SASchema{L(T)} + T + \IND{\sk^{\omega}(L(T))}$ is the theory $T + \IND{L(T)}$. \begin{question} Let \(T\) be a Skolem-free theory, do we have
+In the previous section we have characterized the extension of a sound and refutationally complete saturation system by the induction rule \(\UINDR\) in terms of a theory with induction over formulas that contain Skolem symbols.
+This gives rise to the question how the addition of Skolem symbols to the language of the induction schema affects the strength of the system.
+In particular, can we provide an equivalent Skolem-free induction schema?
+Let \(L\) be a Skolem-free language and \(T\) an \(L\) theory, then a natural candidate for a Skolem-free characterization of the strength of $\SASchema{L} + T + \IND{\sk^{\omega}(L)}$ is the theory $T + \IND{L}$. \begin{question} Let \(L\) be a Skolem-free language and \(T\) an \(L\) theory, do we have